 One of the most striking things about Distrust is the art style.
 I loved the comic-book feel as it added more to the pulpy, science-fiction/horror feel the game has.
 Character portraits are gorgeously gritty, and the environments never look too repetitive, which is incredible considering the randomly-generated levels.

-The soundtrack serves to further tether the game to be a spiritual successor of The Thing.
+The soundtrack serves to further tether the game to be a spiritual successor to The Thing.
 While much of the game is not like the movie in terms of mechanics, the inspiration is clear and very tasteful.
 This inspiration becomes even clearer when you hear the brooding score.
 It is no wonder the marketing compares Distrust to The Thing.

 Given the game’s randomly-generated environments and different endings, there is plenty of replay value at hand.
 One also unlocks additional characters via unlocking certain achievements, an element that encourages multiple playthroughs.
 It is a title that I think I’ll be coming back to, especially on cold, snowy winter nights when I’m looking for something to drag me in completely.